-Here are the five midrange upgrades with the lowest ROI, as stated in the Remodeling 2015 Cost vs. Value Report for the Minneapolis area.
-Of course, every upgrade is different, so we’ll also offer advice on keeping costs down, and when to proceed with the more expensive upgrades anyway.
+Here are the five midrange upgrades with the lowest ROI, as stated in the Remodeling 2017 Cost vs. Value Report (www.costvsvalue.com) for the Minneapolis area.
+Of course, every upgrade is different, so we’ll also offer advice on keeping costs down, and when you may want to proceed with the more expensive upgrades anyway.

-3. Backup Power Generator
+1. Backup Power Generator

-Resale value: $5,432
+Resale value: $5,089

-Cost recouped: 44%
+Cost recouped: 36 percent

 If your home routinely loses power during Minnesota’s fierce winter storms or thunderstorms, then the cost of a backup generator may be worth it to you.
 But if you are usually unaffected by inclement weather, or plan to sell your home soon, it should be easy to nix this costly purchase and implementation.